 Caulk windows and doors

 For many households, this is the biggest source of heat (and money) loss.
-An infographic from the Washington Post reported that 1/8-inch gap under a 36-inch-wide exterior door may let as much cold air into your home as a hole that has the diameter of a soda can.
+For example, a 1/8-inch gap under a 36-inch-wide exterior door may let as much cold air into your home as a hole that has the diameter of a soda can.